bluerock-io/auto-docs/content/docs/scaffold/simple.md

 Note that build files can always be generated separately by running `scaffold gen`.

 `scaffold init` creates all files necessary for our verification endeavour.
 Accordingly, `example/` now contains a number of new directories and files.
-We will not have to make changes to any of the files and thus do need to inspect them at this point.
+For now, we can simply run `dune b` to confirm that the infrastructure builds.
 We include the directory listing below to allow readers to check that their local state matches the tutorial.

 ```shell
 $ tree